 - The Title. - Aims for the lesson.
 These set out the position that you should reach after working through the lesson; keep these in mind while reading the lesson material.
-Paper 2 examines all of these aims, but Paper 1 does not examine the aims picked out in bold print.
-Where possible, some Paper 2 material has been identified with an asterisk () in the lesson content.
-However, some Paper 2 material is integrated with Paper 1 material and cannot be separately identified and you should refer to the lesson aims in bold to identify all Paper 2 content.
+Paper 2 examines all of these aims, but Paper 1 (from June 2019 onwards) does not examine the aims picked out in bold print. - Context.

-• Context.
 This shows how the lesson relates to the Specification and the overall study plan.

 • Reading.
 This section gives the textbook references for the lesson.
-This is additional reading to accompany this course.
+This is additional reading to accompany the course.